steedos/help/en-us/workflow/flow_categories.md

 ### Flow Categories
-Administrators can modify the name and sort number in the "Flow categories" so that the name and sort number in the pop-up box of "New Request" will change;
+Administrators can modify the name and sort number in the "Flow categories" so that the name and sort number in the pop-up box of "New Request" will change;<br>
 ![](images/category1.png)

 Process specific process of classification:
-- In the "Admin" interface, click "Workflow" under the "Flow Categories".
+- In the "Admin" interface, click "Workflow" under the "Flow Categories".<br>
 ![](images/category2.png)
-- Click on flow category each  the right side of the "pen" shape of the edit button, you can jump out of the edit pop-up box.
+- Click on flow category each  the right side of the "pen" shape of the edit button, you can jump out of the edit pop-up box.<br>
 ![](images/category3.png)

 ### Note